Lyla Berg

 Lyla Bonnie Berg (born March 15, 1951) is a Hawaiian Democratic politician.
 She was first elected to the Hawaii House of Representatives in 2004 representing the Kāhala area of Honolulu on Oahu.
 Berg was a Democratic candidate for Lieutenant Governor of Hawaii in the 2010 election.
 She lost in the primary to Brian Schatz.

+She was once married to former senator Clayton Hee.